bhavya6701/Academic-Project-Personal-Website-/README.md

 7. Enter the given credentials: (Username: Bhavya, Password: 123456).
 8. Thereafter, you can check other features on the webpage.

-Thankyou for checking this project :)
+Thanks for checking out my project :)